rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- Raptors make draft-day deal to acquire Vince Carter from the Golden State Warriors.
+- Raptors make draft-day deal to acquire McGrady's distant cousin **Vince Carter** from the Golden State Warriors.
 - In February, the team moves from the SkyDome to the Air Canada Centre.
+- Carter is named Rookie of the Year at the end of the season.

 </MainText>